New perspectives on $p$-adic regulator formulae: Introduction

 \subsection{Organization of the paper}

 The material is organized as follows.
-Section \ref{section-homalg} introduces the tools from homological algebra that allow to reinterpret the constructions of Asai--Flach and diagonal classes.
+Section \ref{section-homalg} introduces the tools from homological algebra that allow to reinterpret the construction of diagonal classes.
 Section \ref{section: onBKlog} gives abstract formulae for the Bloch--Kato logarithm of crystalline classes.
-Section \ref{S4} introduces the notation for modular curves and Hilber modular varieties and the relevant Clebsch--Gordan maps.
-Section \ref{S5} develops the results on Asai--Flach classes, including Theorem \ref{thm A - intro}.
-Section \ref{S6} contains the main results on diagonal classes, cf. Theorem \ref{thm B - intro}.
+Section \ref{S4} introduces the notation for modular curves and explains the pullback reconstruction.
+Section \ref{S5} contains the proof of the regulator formula for diagonal classes, cf. Theorem \ref{theorem: diagonal regulator}.
+Finally, Section \ref{S6} reinterprets the computations of Section \ref{S5} in terms of syntomic complexes.